 The National Plan for Health Workforce Well-Being builds on almost six years of collective work among NAM’s network of 200 organizations committed to reversing trends in health worker burnout.

-In November 2021, members of the Collaborative’s Steering Committee met to identify priority areas to advance health care worker well-being.
+In November 2021, members of the Action Collaborative of Clinician Well-Being and Resilience’s Steering Committee met to identify priority areas to advance health care worker well-being.
 The Steering Committee participated in six meetings between December 2021 and May 2022 to lead the conceptualization, outlining, drafting, and editing of the National Plan, with input from all Collaborative members.
 The final text of the National Plan is the culmination of committee deliberations, consideration of public input, and completion of the NAM peer review process.

 National Plan Events

-In June 2022, the NAM hosted a National Plan for Health Workforce Well-Being Public Event to present progress and the role of a National Plan in building a national movement for health workforce well-being; spotlight leaders committed to sparking change and continuing the journey of building a national movement for health workforce well-being; and issue a call to action for all actor groups to unify towards advancing health workforce well-being and building a national movement.
+In June 2022, the NAM hosted a National Plan for Health Workforce Well-Being Public Event to present progress and the role of a National Plan in building a national movement for health workforce well-being; spotlight leaders committed to sparking change; and issue a call to action.

 More related events